Benchmarking Physics-Informed Neural Networks and Boundary Elements Methods for Wave Scattering: Wave Scattering and the Helmholtz Equation

 Here, \( J_n \) denotes the Bessel function of the first kind of order \( n \).
 The scattered wave \( u_{\text{sct}} \) satisfies the Helmholtz equation in the exterior of the obstacle and is subject to a boundary condition at the obstacle surface.
 The specific form of the boundary condition on the surface (at \( r = r_i \)) depends on the type of obstacle.
 For a sound-hard obstacle, the appropriate condition is of Neumann type:

 In this expression, \( \mathbf{n} \) denotes the outward unit normal to the boundary \( \Gamma_{\text{I}} \).
-To ensure a well-posed problem in an unbounded domain, the solution must also satisfy the Sommerfeld radiation condition \citep{schot_eighty_1992}:
+To ensure a well-posed problem in an unbounded domain, the solution must also satisfy the Sommerfeld radiation condition.
+In the case of a plane problem it reads \citep{schot_eighty_1992}:

 where \( r \) is the radial distance from the center and \( u(r,\theta) \) is the solution to the Helmholtz equation.
 This condition is mathematically required to ensure the uniqueness of the solution, and thus the well-posedness of the problem.
-In practice, the radiation condition is imposed numerically by truncating the domain with an artificial boundary \( \Gamma_{\text{E}} \) and applying an ABC or PML to approximate outgoing waves.\\

-The total acoustic field \( u(\mathbf{x}) \) must satisfy the Helmholtz equation (Equation \ref{Helmholtz}) in the physical domain \( \Omega_{\text{P}} \), the Neumann boundary condition on the surface of the obstacle \( \Gamma_{\text{I}} \) (Equation \ref{neumann}), and the Sommerfeld radiation condition at infinity as \( r \to \infty \) (Equation \ref{Sommerfeld}).
+In the case of domain-based methods, the radiation condition is imposed numerically by truncating the domain with an artificial boundary \( \Gamma_{\text{E}} \) and applying an ABC or PML to approximate outgoing waves.
+The total acoustic field \( u(\mathbf{x}) \) must satisfy the Helmholtz equation (equation~\eqref{Helmholtz}) in the physical domain \( \Omega_{\text{P}} \), the Neumann boundary condition on the surface of the obstacle \( \Gamma_{\text{I}} \) (equation~\eqref{neumann}), and the Sommerfeld radiation condition as \( r \to \infty \) (equation~\eqref{Sommerfeld}).
 Together, these three conditions fully define the mathematical formulation of the acoustic scattering problem in an unbounded domain.